oracle-livelabs/apex/online-bookstore-app/18-vector-search-configurations/18-vector-search-configurations.md

     !["Page Designer"](images/18-4-7.png "")

 ## Task 5: Create an Oracle Vector Search Page

+In this task, you'll create a Vector Search Page to enable advanced search functionality for books.
+You'll configure the search page, update navigation settings, and test the feature to retrieve relevant book results.

 1. Navigate to the application home page and click  **Create Page**.